Home Theater Wall Panels For Professional Acoustics

 The Issue

-After years of planning, Jeff Autor’s home theater was to be state of the art.
+After years of planning, Jeff Autor’s home theater was to be state-of-the-art.
 After some careful research and preparation, he was able to construct the viewing room of his dreams, with acoustical treatment from Acoustical Solutions.

 The Challenge